zonemaster/zonemaster/docs/specifications/tests/Nameserver-TP/nameserver02.md

 > FORMERR to messages containing an OPT record in the additional
 > section and MUST NOT include an OPT record in the response.

+Servers supporting EDNS(0) must reply with EDNS(0) ([RFC 6891, section 6.1.1]):

+> If an OPT record is present in a received request, compliant
+> responders MUST include an OPT record in their respective responses.

 ## Inputs

 * "Child Zone" - The domain name to be tested.